-“Because of the practice I’ve chosen (fitness-based weight management), I have certainly become more understanding of the plight of individuals struggling with excess weight,” says Dr. Richard Kelley, MD, a bariatric physician, author of “The Three-Hour Appetite” and the ebook, “The Fitness Response ‘Diet’ for Women.”
+“Because of the practice I’ve chosen (fitness-based weight management), I have certainly become more understanding of the plight of individuals struggling with excess weight,” says Richard Kelley, MD, a practicing physician in Texas for 20+ years, and author of “The Fitness Response,” “The Three-Hour Appetite” and the ebook, “The Fitness Response ‘Diet’ for Women.”

 Dr. Kelley recognizes that weight loss is not easy, but he also says it’s not impossible long term.